 Moreover, ISF has been associated with the Hypothalamic Pituitary Adrenal Axis and Autonomic Nervous System response, neuroendocrine function, and the sleep wake cycle.
-The centrality of this slow energy in human behavior gives ISF sLORETA training its exceptional potential.
+The centrality of this slow energy in human behaviour gives ISF sLORETA training its exceptional potential.

 What can I expect from this Workshop?

 This workshop will demonstrate the unique equipment, signal processing, and skill set required to perform ISF sLORETA training.
 This workshop will take place over two days (Part 1 & Part 2).
 This will allow for the didactic portion of the workshop that will include reports of recent ISF sLORETA research projects by internationally recognized researchers examining ISF sLORETA and addiction and ISF training’s impact on ANS function.
-The workshop length is set for clinicians to have plenty of time for hands on experience with the software and equipment.
+The workshop length is set for clinicians to have plenty of time for hands-on experience with the software and equipment.